2020 American Cup

 The 2020 American Cup was part of the World Cup circuit in artistic gymnastics.
 It was the only All-Around World Cup help in 2020 as the others were canceled due to the worldwide COVID-19 pandemic.
-This was the final edition of the American Cup competition.
+This was the final edition of the American Cup competition as an individual competition.
+In 2026, the competition returned using a mixed team format.

 Background

 The American Cup was originally to be the first of four All-Around World Cups to be used as a way for countries to qualify an additional Olympic berth for the 2020 Olympic Games.
 However, due to the COVID-19 pandemic, the remaining World Cups in Birmingham, Stuttgart, and Tokyo were originally postponed until 2021 after the postponement of the 2020 Summer Olympics.
 However, in 2021 the World Cups were officially canceled and the Olympic berths were awarded to the top three countries from qualification during the 2019 World Championships.
 For men's artistic gymnastics this was Russia, China, and Japan; for women's it was the United States, China, and Russia.